ibois-epfl/augmented-stacking/README.md

 TODO:
 - Fix stacking Algorithme
-- Find a function wich adapts the size more smoothly
+- Find a function wich adapts the size of the points more smoothly